 Specific scoring criteria will be used to evaluate the competitive program project applications.
 Emphasis is placed on projects with firm financial commitments and overall project readiness as shown in the Project V scoring criteria.
-In addition, projects will be evaluated based upon ridership projections, areas served, cost effectiveness and local/regional benefits.
+In addition, projects will be

 The formal application must include feasibility and efficacy components to demonstrate transportation benefit to ensure the selected project(s) meet the spirit and intent of M2.